rcheung03/League-of-Legends/README.md

 Using the resulting P-value, 0.00099, I reject the null hypothesis.
 This suggests that the odds of winning after securing the first dragon is greater than a coinflip (50/50).
 Furthermore, the results suggest that a team that secures the first dragon will win 56.77% of the time.

 ## Framing a Prediction Problem

+In previous sections, I found that first objectives like baron and dragon can significantly impact the result of the game.
+Is it possible to predict whether a team will win or lose based on the first objectives taken by the team?

+To answer this question I will use logistic regression since it is a binary classification problem.
+The response variable is result.

+I selected a few relevant features for prediction, including both binary features (such as 'firstdragon', 'firstherald') and numerical features (such as 'teamkills' and 'gspd').
+For preprocessing, I apply StandardScaler to the numerical features, while the binary features are passed through without transformation.

+I evaluate the model using accuracy, as it gives a simple and straightforward measure of how many predictions the model got correct.
+This metric is chosen because of the binary nature of the classification task and the balanced nature of the dataset (assuming equal class distribution).

+## Baseline Model

+For my baseline model, I built a binary classificaiton model using logistic regression.
+It predicts the outcome of the game given certain features.
+For **quantitative** features, I used `teamkills` and `GSPD`.
+These two features were standardized using StandardScaler.
+For **categorical** features, I used `firstdragon` and `firstherald`.
+Since they were already in binary form, enconding was not needed.

+Both the training accuracy and testing accuracy are about 90%, meaning that the model can predict 90% of the data.
+This suggests that the model has good performance since it has high accuracy on training and testing sets.

+## Final Model

+In the final model, I added two more first objectives: `firstbaron` and `firsttower`.
+They are both categorical.
+I decided to add `firstbaron` because baron grants major buffs that allow the a team to push towards the enemy base.
+I added `firsttower` because it allows the team that secures it to have more freedom in the map and extra gold.
+Both of these seem to impact the result of the game.

+The final model is also binary classification model that uses logistic regression.
+No encoding was done to the new features since they are both categorical.
+For hyperparameter tuning, I focused on the regularization strength (C) and solver type.
+I tested C values from 0.01 to 100 and tried different solvers.
+Using grid search, I found the best C value to be 1.0 and the optimal solver to be 'liblinear'.
+However, the testing and training accuracy of about 90% shows that the final model did not improve from the baseline model.

+## Fairness Analysis

+For my fairness analysis, I chose early objectives (firstdragon, firstherald) vs late objectives (firstbaron, firsttower).
+These groups were chosen because early objectives can influence match outcomes, and I want to ensure the model predicts both well.

+My evaluation metric is precision, as it measures how well the model identifies winning teams.
+I used a permutation test to compare precision between the two groups.

+**Null Hypothesis**: The model's precision for early and late objectives is the same.
+**Alternative Hypothesis**: The precision differs between early and late objectives.

+With a significance level of 0.05 and 10,000 trials, the observed precision difference was 0.0012, and the p-value was 0.87.
+Since the p-value is above 0.05, I fail to reject the null hypothesis, concluding that the model performs similarly for both groups.